IBM/tag-based-push-notifications/README.md

 Verify MFP Adapter configuration as below:

-  1. Inside the MFP dashboard, click on the `MyWardData` adapter.
+  1. Inside the MobileFoundation dashboard, click on the `MyWardData` adapter.
 Under `Configurations` tab, you should see the various properties we specified in [Step 8.3](#83-specify-cloudant-credentials-in-mfp-adapter) and [Step 8.4](#84-specify-cloud-object-storage-credentials-in-mfp-adapter) for accessing Cloudant database and Cloud Object Storage as shown below.
 As an alternative to specifying those property values in `MobileFoundationAdapters/MyWardData/src/main/adapter-resources/adapter.xml` as previously shown in [Step 8.3](#83-specify-cloudant-credentials-in-mfp-adapter) and [Step 8.4](#84-specify-cloud-object-storage-credentials-in-mfp-adapter), you can deploy the adapters with empty `defaultValue`, and once the adapter is deployed, change the values on this page.

   <img src="doc/source/images/MyWardDataConfigurations.png" alt="Option to specify the configuration properties for accessing Cloudant NoSQL DB and Cloud Object Storage in deployed MFP Adapter" width="640" border="10" />